KirilMadzharov/KirilMadzharov/README.md

 **Coding Journey:**

-I embarked on my coding path merely a year ago, but my diverse background equips me with a unique vantage point when approaching problems.
+I embarked on my coding path in February 2023, but my diverse background equips me with a unique vantage point when approaching problems.